peterMangrove/mangrove-docs-test/offer-taker/taker-order.md

 Note that, contrary to limit orders on regular orderbook-based exchanges, the residual of your order (i.e. the volume you were not able to buy/sell due to hitting your price limit) will _not_ be put on the market as an offer.
 Instead, the market order will simply end partially filled.

-{% hint style="warning" %}
-You cannot run a limit order with a _maximum price_.
-For instance, consider the following 3 offers:
-{% endhint %}

 | `id` | `gives` | price |
 | ---- | ------- | ----- |